okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/test-scim-app/index.md

 To configure and run the SCIM CRUD tests:

-1. Download the Okta SCIM CRUD test file:
+1. Download the Okta SCIM CRUD test file.
     * If you are using SCIM 2.0 for your app: [Okta SCIM 2.0 CRUD test file](/standards/SCIM/SCIMFiles/Okta-SCIM-20-CRUD-Test.json)
-    * If you are using SCIM 1.1 for your app: [OKTA SCIM 1.1 CRUD test file](/standards/SCIM/SCIMFiles/Okta-SCIM-11-CRUD-Test.json)
+    * If you are using SCIM 1.1 for your app: [Okta SCIM 1.1 CRUD test file](/standards/SCIM/SCIMFiles/Okta-SCIM-11-CRUD-Test.json)
 1. In Runscope, click **Import Test**.
 1. Select **Runscope API Tests** as the import format.
 1. Click **Choose File** and select the Okta SCIM 2.0 CRUD JSON test file.